Thomas Medwin: Life of Shelley

-Medwin began his biography of Percy Shelley in 1845, corresponding with relatives and friends in England, including Percy Florence Shelley, the poet's son, and in 1846 requesting information from Mary Shelley.
-She was uncooperative, wishing to hinder publication of the biography and claiming that Medwin had attempted to bribe her with the sum of £250.
+Medwin began preparing his biography of Percy Shelley in 1845, corresponding with relatives and friends in England, including Percy Florence Shelley, the poet's son, and in 1846 he requested information from Mary Shelley.
+She was uncooperative, wishing to hinder publication of the biography, as she was concerned about Shelley's reputation.
+She claimed that Medwin had attempted to bribe her with the sum of £250 which Medwin denied.

 The work took two years to finish, appearing in September 1847.
 It was not a coolly dispassionate account of Shelley's life.
 It is passionate and opinionated, and includes attacks on Medwin's personal enemies.
 There are numerous errors of date, fact and quotation, some of the later outright bowdlerised.

-(Most of the errors were removed by Harry Buxton Forman in 1913.)
-Yet it remains an important source for the poet's early life and work.
-Medwin is the main source on the childhood of Shelley, a major source for the events of 1821–1822, and a mine of personal recollections.
-It was also the primary source of knowledge in Germany of the life and work of Shelley, who since his death had become something of a divisive figure.
+However, it remains an important wellspring for the poet's early life and work.
+Medwin is the main authority on the childhood of Shelley, a contemporary fountainhead for the events of 1821–1822, and a mine of personal recollections.
+It was also the primary source of knowledge in Germany on the life and work of Shelley, who since his death had become something of a divisive figure.